ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 # Some Post
 {% endcodeblock %}

-The above setting will always override the `article.highlight` in `_config.post.yml` and `_config.yml` for that post.
+The above setting will always override the `article.highlight` in `_config.post.yml` and `_config.icarus.yml` for that post.
-This layered configuration system is handy for differentiating page customizations and optimizations for different audiences.
+This layered configuration scheme is handy for differentiating page customizations and optimizations for different audiences.
-For example, you can enable faster CDNs or a localized comment service based on the country and language of your page viewers.
+For instance, you can enable faster CDNs or a localized comment service based on the country and language of your page viewers.

-However, it should be noted that inherit post or page attributes defined by Hexo will not override the theme configurations from the front-matter.
+However, it should be noted that post or page attributes defined by Hexo will not override the theme configurations from the front-matter.
-Examples are:

-- `title`
-- `date`
-- `updated`
-- `comments` (not `comment`)
-- `layout`
-- `source`
-- `photos`
-- `excerpt`
+Examples are `title`, `date`, `updated`, `comments`, `layout`, `source`, `photos`, and `excerpt`.

+### Site Configuration File

-Lastly, all configuration sources listed above will override the site configuration file `_config.yml` for the settings used by the Icarus.
+All configuration sources listed above, including theme configuration files, layout configuration files, and post/page front-matter, will override the site configuration file only for configurations used by Icarus.
-For instance, `title` in the `themes/icarus/_config.yml` will override `title` in the `_config.yml`, but `new_post_name` will not since it is not used by Icarus.
+For instance, `title` in the `_config.icarus.yml` will override `title` in the `_config.yml`, but `new_post_name` will not since it is not used by Icarus.

+Also, the `theme_config` option in the site configuration file will merge with and override theme configurations from theme configuration files.
+However, using this option is highly discouraged.

+### Conclusion

 In conclusion, the scopes of the configuration sources and their priorities are:

 - For a certain post or page

-    - front-matter overrides all configuration sources below.
+    - Post/Page front-matter overrides all following sources.
-    - `themes/icarus/_config.post.yml` and `themes/icarus/_config.page.yml` override all configuration sources below.
+    - Layout configuration files override all following sources.
-    - `themes/icarus/_config.yml` overrides all configuration sources below.
+    - `theme_config` option in the site configuration file overrides all following sources.
-    - `_config.yml`.
+    - Theme configuration files override all following sources.
+    - The site configuration file.

 - For all posts or pages

-    - `themes/icarus/_config.post.yml` or `themes/icarus/_config.page.yml` override all configuration sources below.
+    - Layout configuration files override all following sources.
-    - `themes/icarus/_config.yml` overrides all configuration sources below.
+    - `theme_config` option in the site configuration file overrides all following sources.
-    - `_config.yml`.
+    - Theme configuration files override all following sources.
+    - The site configuration file.

 - For all posts, pages, and index pages

-    - `themes/icarus/_config.yml` overrides all configuration sources below.
+    - `theme_config` option in the site configuration file overrides all following sources.
-    - `_config.yml`.
+    - Theme configuration files override all following sources.
+    - The site configuration file.

 ## Configuration Generation and Validation

-All Icarus theme configurations are written in the [YAML language](https://yaml.org/).
+All Icarus theme configurations are written in [YAML language](https://yaml.org/).
-The default configuration file `themes/icarus/_config.yml` is generated automatically from a set of [JSON schemas](https://json-schema.org/) when Hexo processes the theme.
+Icarus will automatically generate the default configuration file `_config.icarus.yml` from a set of [JSON schemas](https://json-schema.org/) if it does not exist.
-That's why you don't see an example file (`_config.yml.example`) under the theme directory.
+That's why you don't see an example configuration file (such as `_config.yml.example`) under the theme directory.
-Most of the JSON schemas are in the `themes/icarus/include/schema` directory, while the others are in the [ppoffice/hexo-component-inferno](https://github.com/ppoffice/hexo-component-inferno) repository.
+Most of the JSON schemas are in the `<icarus_directory>/include/schema` directory, while the others are in the [ppoffice/hexo-component-inferno](https://github.com/ppoffice/hexo-component-inferno) repository.
 You can attach the `--icarus-dont-generate-config` flag to your `hexo` commands to prevent automatic configuration generation.